jeronimoluza/geoterminal/docs/cli.md

 ## Overview

-GeoTerminal's CLI provides two main modes of operation:
+geoterminal's CLI provides two main modes of operation:

 1. **Inspect Mode**: When only INPUT is provided
 2. **Transform Mode**: When both INPUT and OUTPUT are provided